nomad-faces/nomad-faces.github.io/README.md

 # The Faces of a Modern Nomad

+By Eden Hadar, Sunny Sun, and Bhabna Banarjee

-Link to live story: https://nomad-faces.github.io/
+**Link to live story: https://nomad-faces.github.io/**